-Available as eBook!
+Available as eBook and paperback.

 Vance descended into the cellar.
 He found the light switch.
 They entered the space where the Biedermeier desk had stood.
 Quickly, he walked into to the wine cellar.
 He passed by the empty barrels.
 His hand searched for the handle behind the paintings.
 He pulled and the hidden door opened with a click.
 Fumbling in the semidarkness, he made sure that the lever remained hidden behind the old paintings.
 He switched on the light in the secret room, and retraced his steps and made sure that he hadn’t left any footprints in the dirt of the wine cellar.
 He turned off the basement light, reentered the room, and pushed the door shut behind him.
 After hastily opening the cans of food, he switched off the light in this room too, as he was afraid that it might spill into the night through some hidden shaft.
 Vance drank first and then allowed the hound to drink.
 They ate their food in the darkness, the dog wolfing it down hurriedly.
 Vance ate a can of cold peas, which was not very tasty but at least rich in calories.

 After that, they stretched out on the damp sand.
 Vance was exhausted and he shivered uncontrollably.
-Obviously his body was trying to get rid of some substance, some poison – a drug.
+Obviously, his body was trying to get rid of some substance, some poison – a drug.
 He tried to recall how to combat withdrawal symptoms, but under the circumstances, he could only think of drinking a lot of water.
 In a way, he had been lucky.
 His stomach had been upset the last few days and due to that, he hadn’t eaten much and had mostly turned to drinking plain tap water.
-The amount of drugs in his bloodstream must have gone down and as a result, his head had slowly cleared.
+The number of drugs in his bloodstream must have gone down and as a result, his head had slowly cleared.

 The pieces of the puzzle started to fall into place.
 He began to realize that the occurrences of the last weeks were all interconnected.
-The rococo table, Darwin’s letter, this mansion, the religious sect, Enrique and the fake heaven – they were all interrelated like threads that stick out of a ball of wool.
+The rococo table, Darwin’s letter, this mansion, the religious sect, Enrique, and the fake heaven – they were all interrelated like threads that stick out of a ball of wool.
 He felt that if he would follow just one of those threads, he would arrive at the core of the ball.
 Again he imagined that an instigator was waiting there, waiting for him.
 An individual, pulling all the ropes, manipulating the lives of many people, the perpetrator that had organized Vance’s ordeal.

 Who had been in the car that had driven away as he had arrived at the house?
 What had this visitor been up to at this mansion?
 He was almost certain that this person had seen him, possibly even recognized him.
 Had this been the mastermind behind the entire affair?